 Keep reading to understand how a travel management company or tool can really help you achieve traveler satisfaction & greater compliance.

 What is a corporate travel agency or company?

 A travel management company (TMC) is a professional service provider that books and manages travel for a business.
-Typically, a business will get one or a few key contacts at the agency to assist them to keep all trips within company policy and to provide the travelers 24/7 support.
+Typically, a business will get one or a few key contacts at the agency to assist them in keeping all trips within company policy and to provide the travelers with 24/7 support.

-There are countless different kinds of corporate travel agencies that it’s a struggle to summarize their service offerings.
+There are countless different kinds of corporate travel agencies and it’s a struggle to summarize their service offerings.
 Big companies might provide support in dozens of languages but charge for every call.
-Smaller companies might be difficult to reach during off-hours and not cover as many languages, but might charge a premium monthly fee that covers all requirements.
+Smaller companies might be difficult to reach during off-hours and not cover as many languages but might charge a premium monthly fee that covers all requirements.

 Here are the aspects that corporate travel agencies have in common:

 Traditional corporate travel agencies vs new, advanced options

 Do you use a travel agency when booking a holiday in Spain?
 Probably not.
 And why is that?
 Because there are consumer booking websites like Expedia and Booking.com that satisfy all of your needs as a traveler.